-Several professionals are available to help you cope with your depression and many of them are available through your dialysis center.
-Below is a description of some of the professionals who can help you cope with your depression.
+Several professionals are available to help you cope with your depression.
+For dialysis patients, many of them are often available through the dialysis center.
+Below is a description of some of the professionals who can help you cope with depression.